l7mp/stunner/doc/MONITORING.md

 ### Connection statistics

-STUNner allows deep visibility into the amount of traffic sent and received on each listener (downstream connections) and cluster (upstream connections).
+STUNner provides deep visibility into the amount of traffic sent and received on each listener (downstream connections) and cluster (upstream connections).
 The particular metrics are as follows.

 | Metric | Description | Type | Labels |